Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Driving is a very vital part of our everyday lives and is integral for how we live in our current society.
 Because of this reliance on driving, it means the number of drivers and cars increases drastically especially in places of high population like Baton Rouge.
 Driving can have many dangerous activities that are a part of it that can put other drivers in harm.
 These dangerous activities can get you charged with reckless driving in Louisiana that could drastically hurt your quality of life for a long time.
 However, if you seek legal assistance with Carl Barkemeyer, criminal defense attorney after being charged with reckless driving then we can do our best to craft a defense for your case that can potentially get a more positive result for you and your loved ones from your criminal trial.
 Being charged with reckless driving can lead to hefty fines and even jail time if you are convicted which will hurt your future opportunities as well.
 However, Mr. Barkemeyer is extremely experienced with defending reckless driving charges and knows how to look at the circumstances for each case to create the best defense for you.

-Carl Barkemeyer, Criminal Defense Attorney, understands the impact this charge may have.
-He has defended many clients charged with Reckless Driving in Baton Rouge and Louisiana.
-Contact him at (225) 964-6720 for legal representation.
+Our reckless driving defense lawyers understand the impact this charge may have.
+We have defended many clients charged with Reckless Driving in Baton Rouge and Louisiana.
+Contact us at (225) 964-6720 for legal representation.